getsentry/streams/sentry_streams/docs/source/runtime/arroyo.rst

 stored in a watermark once it has received ``N`` copies of that watermark, where ``N`` is the number of possible branches in the pipeline.
-For example, if a pipeline contains a ``Router`` which routes messages to one of 2 downstream branches, then in one of those branches is a ``Broadcast`` step that forwards messages to 3 downstream branches, the commit offsets step will only commit the offsets stored in a watermark after it receives a total of 4 copies of that watermark::
+For example, if a pipeline contains a ``Router`` which routes messages to one of 2 downstream branches, then in one of those branches there is a ``Broadcast`` step that forwards messages to 3 downstream branches, the commit offsets step will only commit the offsets stored in a watermark after it receives a total of 4 copies of that watermark::